Royal Dutch Shell (LON:RDSB) Given a GBX 1,950 Price Target by Jefferies Financial Group Analysts

-Jefferies Financial Group set a GBX 1,950 ($25.48) target price on Royal Dutch Shell (LON:RDSB) in a research report released on Thursday morning, Borsen Zeitung reports.
+Jefferies Financial Group set a GBX 1,950 ($25.48) price objective on Royal Dutch Shell (LON:RDSB) in a report released on Thursday morning, Borsen Zeitung reports.

-Other equities research analysts have also recently issued research reports about the stock.
-The Goldman Sachs Group set a GBX 2,200 ($28.74) price objective on shares of Royal Dutch Shell in a report on Thursday, July 29th.
-Credit Suisse Group set a GBX 1,915 ($25.02) price objective on shares of Royal Dutch Shell in a report on Wednesday, July 7th.
-Berenberg Bank upped their price objective on shares of Royal Dutch Shell from GBX 1,570 ($20.51) to GBX 1,720 ($22.47) and gave the stock a buy rating in a report on Friday, July 30th.
-Royal Bank of Canada set a GBX 2,200 ($28.74) price objective on shares of Royal Dutch Shell in a report on Wednesday, August 4th.
-Finally, Barclays set a GBX 1,950 ($25.48) price objective on shares of Royal Dutch Shell in a report on Tuesday, July 13th.
-One investment analyst has rated the stock with a hold rating and eleven have issued a buy rating to the company.
-Based on data from MarketBeat.com, the stock has a consensus rating of Buy and a consensus price target of GBX 1,955.64 ($25.55).
+Several other equities research analysts have also commented on the stock.
+Royal Bank of Canada set a GBX 2,200 ($28.74) price objective on shares of Royal Dutch Shell in a research report on Wednesday, August 4th.
+Barclays set a GBX 1,950 ($25.48) price objective on shares of Royal Dutch Shell in a research report on Tuesday, July 13th.
+JPMorgan Chase & Co. set a GBX 2,200 ($28.74) target price on shares of Royal Dutch Shell in a research note on Thursday, July 29th.
+UBS Group set a GBX 1,860 ($24.30) target price on shares of Royal Dutch Shell in a research note on Monday, August 2nd.
+Finally, Berenberg Bank boosted their target price on shares of Royal Dutch Shell from GBX 1,570 ($20.51) to GBX 1,720 ($22.47) and gave the company a buy rating in a research note on Friday, July 30th.
+One investment analyst has rated the stock with a hold rating and eleven have assigned a buy rating to the company.
+According to MarketBeat, the company currently has a consensus rating of Buy and a consensus target price of GBX 1,955.64 ($25.55).

 Royal Dutch Shell plc operates as an energy and petrochemical company worldwide.
 The company operates through Integrated Gas, Upstream, Oil Products, Chemicals segments.
 It explores for and extracts crude oil, natural gas, and natural gas liquids; markets and transports oil and gas; produces gas-to-liquids fuels and other products; and operates upstream and midstream infrastructure necessary to deliver gas to market.